Hal Gomer Gallery and Patricia Barland Gallery

 *The above hours are subject to change based on Holidays and Closings.
 Updated information in regards to current Holidays and Closings that would affect available gallery hours can be found at the top banner of our website, Instagram, and Facebook prior to said date(s).
 Please contact us if there are any questions.

-This exhibit is on view in our Hal Gomer Gallery from March 11-April 7, 2026.
+This exhibition is on view in both our Hal Gomer Gallery and Patricia Barland Gallery from April 16-May 10, 2026.